Profiles: Taras Carpiac

-Finishing an MBA with the Support of Cohorts and Co-Workers
+MBA with the Support of Cohorts & Co-Workers

-A. I manage the Corporate IT team supporting Research, Pharmaceutical Development, and Corporate Quality.
+I managed the Corporate IT team supporting Research, Pharmaceutical Development, and Corporate Quality.
 My group consists of project managers and systems managers who provide project delivery capability and operational support for key Gilead software systems.
 I am now the Director of Data Management Systems at Amgen.